Science communication and social media for ecological research on Pacific Islands

 Environmental Science, Policy and Management

 Are you interested in science news and social media?
-In our lab, we study the ecological and evolutionary history of arthropod (insect and spider) species--the "little things that run the earth."
+In our lab, we study the ecological and evolutionary history of arthropod (insect and spider) species--the little things that run the earth.
 We mostly study arthropods from Hawaii and other islands in the Pacific.
-Our current project aims to better understand the role of invasive arthropod species and origins of biodiversity in the Pacific Islands.
 Outreach and communication are as critical to great science as is the field sampling, molecular lab work, and bioinformatics/data science.
 We are witnessing how it is increasingly important for research to be disseminated to the public to best understand the importance of how and why these scientific goals are being accomplished.

-Role: Students will create and manage a website and social media accounts (e.g. Instagram, Twitter, TikTok?, etc.) for this project to promote our goals and progress updates.
+Role: Students will create content and manage social media (e.g. Instagram, TikTok, etc.) for this project to communicate how science works.

-Qualifications: Interest in science communication, experience in web design and social media management, interest in graphic design, enthusiasm for science!
+Qualifications: Interest in science communication, experience social media management or design, interest in graphic design, enthusiasm for science!

-Day-to-day supervisor for this project: Pritam Banerjee, Post-Doc
+Day-to-day supervisor for this project: Hannah Warr, Post-Doc

 Hours: to be negotiated